SonarSource/sonar-.net-documentation/doc/appendix-2.md

 	MSBuild.SonarQube.Runner.exe /v:1.0 /n:"My project" /k:my.project /s:C:\SharedSettings\SonarQube.Analysis.xml
 ```

-If the */s* command-line switch is not supplied then the MSBuild SonarQube Runner will look for a default settings file called *SonarQube.Analysis.xml* in the same directory as the MSBuild.SonarQube.Runner executable file.
+If the */s* command-line switch is not supplied then the *SonarQube Scanner for MSBuild* will look for a default settings file called *SonarQube.Analysis.xml* in the same directory as the MSBuild.SonarQube.Runner executable file.
-The default settings file shipped with the MSBuild SonarQube Runner contains placeholders for the most commonly-required settings and can be used as a template for custom settings files.
+The default settings file shipped with the *SonarQube Scanner for MSBuild* contains placeholders for the most commonly-required settings and can be used as a template for custom settings files.

 ### Passing additional non-global settings in a project file